- Services Offered

 My husband's sister, Lil Stromback, was a resident of your home this past week and we, as part of her family, just feel so blessed and comforted by everything that each and every one of you did for each of us while visiting Lil.
 Because of the wonderful care she received it made her journey to death one of peace and tranquility for each of us and we cannot thank you enough.

-Quiet Oaks is a residential home for patients and families facing terminal illness.
+Quiet Oaks is a residential home for residents and families facing terminal illness.
 At Quiet Oaks, we provide an experience that honors and respects the dignity of our residents and their families by focusing on a team approach to provide comfort and support for their physical, emotional and spiritual needs.

-The group meets the 2nd Sunday of the month at 3:00pm.
+The group meets the 2nd Sunday of the month at 3:00pm (not in May).
 Meetings are open to all.
-Our next meeting is Sunday, April 12th.4th Annual Memorial Butterfly Release Sunday, July 26, 2015
+Our next meeting is Sunday, June 14th.4th Annual Memorial Butterfly Release Sunday, July 26, 2015